ttkorhonen/e3pages/docs/kb/guide/articles/5_build_process.md

-1. In the e3-wrapper directory: we collect some information and decide what build process we will perform (from `RULES_E3`), calling `make` in the module directory with information passed as in `CONFIG_E3_MAKEFILE`.
+1. In the e3-wrapper directory: we collect some information and decide what build process we will perform (from `RULES_E3`), calling `make` in the module directory with information passed as in `CONFIG_E3_MAKEFILE`. `EPICSVERSION` is determined by the path `EPICS_BASE`.
-2. In the module directory: `EPICSVERSION` has not been defined, so determine which versions to build for.
-3. In the module directory: Target architecture `${T_A}` has not been defined, so determine the architectures to build for.
+2. In the module directory: Target architecture `${T_A}` has not been defined, so determine the architectures to build for.
-4. In the module directory: Perform a final collection of the relevant files, create the directories `O.${EPICSVERSION}_Common` and `O.${EPICSVERSION}_${T_A}`.
+3. In the module directory: Perform a final collection of the relevant files, create the directories `O.${EPICSVERSION}_Common` and `O.${EPICSVERSION}_${T_A}`.
-5. In the directories `O.*`: Build/Install all of the required shared libraries and other files for the given version of EPICS base and target architecture.
+4. In the directories `O.*`: Build/Install all of the required shared libraries and other files for the given version of EPICS base and target architecture.

 We will go over each of these steps in more detail, as well as go over an